benrodenhaeuser/benrodenhaeuser.github.io/_drafts/sinatra-from-scratch.md

 - Flexible return values for route blocks
 - Flexible control flow using `throw`/`catch`

+My criterion for selecting the topics listed rather than others was simple: I wrote a [basic Sinatra app][6] (for maintaining a list of quotes by famous people), and then figured out what it takes to run this app while replacing Sinatra with Frankie.

-The overall result is around 200 lines of code that – hopefully – give a pretty good impression of the way Sinatra works, and which should – hopefully – be a lot easier to understand than [`sinatra/base.rb`][6], which has slightly less than 2000 lines of code.
+The overall result is around 200 lines of code that – hopefully – give a pretty good impression of the way Sinatra works, and which should – hopefully – be a lot easier to understand than [`sinatra/base.rb`][7], which has slightly less than 2000 lines of code.

-> Besides following this series of posts, one approach I would invite you to take is to read the Frankie source code [on Github][7], and use that as a launchpad for subsequently diving into the Sinatra source itself.
+> Besides following this series of posts, one approach I would invite you to take is to read the Frankie source code [on Github][8], and use that as a launchpad for subsequently diving into the Sinatra source itself.
 {: .aside}

 ## Hello Frankie